 How long does installation take?

-A standard 2–3 metre kitchen takes 2 to 4 hours, depending on the number of cutouts and wall condition.
+A standard 2–3 metre kitchen takes 2 to 4 hours, depending on the number of cutouts and the condition of the wall.

 Can the panel be replaced without removing the cabinets?

 In most cases — yes.
-The technician carefully removes the old panel and installs the new one, fitting it to the existing cabinets.
+The technician carefully removes the old panel and fits the new one, matching it to the existing cabinets.

 Do you work with glass panels (splashbacks)?

-Yes, but glass panels must be made to measure in advance — they cannot be cut on site.
+Yes, but glass panels have to be made to measure in advance — they cannot be cut on site.

 Who does the work

-Kitchen panel installation is carried out by technicians experienced in kitchen furniture fitting and finishing.
+Kitchen panel fitting is done by technicians with hands-on experience in kitchen furniture installation and finishing work.
 We cover all of Warsaw and nearby suburbs.
 Minimum order — from 200 zł.
-To book, call or message us — we reply within an hour and will advise on what to prepare.
+To book, call or message us — we answer within an hour and will tell you what to get ready beforehand.